Ilagan City is the capital of Isabela Province. It is a 1st class city known for its huge annual corn production.

 Major Products –> Rice, Vegetables, Poultry, Handicraft, Home-made Food Items

 People/Language –> Ilocano, Tagalog, English

 Vice Mayor –> Kiryll S. Bello

 Ilagan was founded on May 4, 1686.
 It was the scene of the 1763 revolt in Isabela led by Dabo and Marayag against the Spanish authorities.
 On August 4, 1901, it was made the capital of Isabela when the province was re-organized by the Americans.
-Rafael Maramag, then the mayor of Ilagan was appointed as the first governor of the province.
+Rafael Maramag, the mayor of Ilagan at that time, was appointed as the first governor of the province.

 There were at least four previous attempts to make Ilagan a city but the dream was realized only when Republic Act 10169 was approved in a plebiscite held on August 11, 2012.
 The law was signed by then President Benigno S. Aquino III.